JulienVanelian/lowpolyzer/README.md

 The remesh modifier is used to create one whole object, while the decimate modifier will reduce significantly the geometry detail.

+## Limitations

+Due to the remesh modifier, any material applied on specific faces will be lost.
+This is because the remesh modifier recalculates all faces and will not keep previous face data.